-Sage L. Maurer is an independent practitioner and teacher of folk herbal healing, plant spirit medicine, earth-centered spirituality, deep ecology, and ethnobotany.
-In 2001, Sage founded The Gaia School of Healing in Boston, Massachusetts and has trained hundreds of apprentices over the past 17 years.
+Sage L. Maurer is an independent practitioner and teacher of folk herbal healing, plant spirit medicine, earth-centered spirituality, and ethnobotany.
+In 2001, Sage founded The Gaia School of Healing in New England, and has trained hundreds of apprentices over the past 17 years.
 She currently lives and teaches in Westminster, VT surrounded by singing white pines and nettles.

 Since childhood Sage has developed strong relationships with plants who continue to guide her teaching and healing work.
 For the past two decades Sage has practiced shamanic plant medicine as the roots of her practice, carrying pagan traditions of earth medicine and magic into herbal healing.
-Sage's journey with plant spirits began in childhood, reconnecting to ancient traditions of sacred plant use in pagan Europe, and folk traditions of earth worship and ceremony.
-The school began with free classes on Celtic sacred plant use and magical herbalism, infused with Sage's plant spirit guides from her home garden.
+Sage's journey with plant spirits began in childhood through reconnecting to ancient traditions of plant use in Europe, woven together with pagan traditions of earth worship and ceremony.
+The school began with free classes on Celtic sacred plant use, infused with plant spirit medicine from her home garden.

 Sage holds a degree in anthropology with a concentration in ethnobotany from The University of Hawaii, and a masters degree in environmental education.
-She continues to study ethnobotany, deep ecology, and sustainability (both cultural and environmental), as well as learn from the different healing traditions of the world.
-Sage believes deeply in the protection of the earth, and working against globalization and colonization by Western culture and ideologies.
+She continues to study ethnobotany, deep ecology, and sustainability, committed to fighting for social and environmental justice around the world.
+Sage believes deeply in the protection of the earth, working against globalization and colonization by Western culture and ideologies.

-Sage spends the rest of her time following her bliss in Vermont with her partner Tracy, beloved dog Nala, and 18 chickens.
+Sage spends the rest of her time following her bliss in Vermont with her partner Tracy, beloved dogs, and 18 chickens.
 When she is not teaching or facilitating journeys with plants, you'll find her submerged in dirt in the garden, covered in clay, or painting in the studio.
-To contact Sage you can email her at firstname.lastname@example.org or by phone at (617) 838 -8094.
-Please allow a few days for her to get back to you.